Kingxukai/linux/Documentation/hwmon/sysfs-interface.rst

 		Maximum rated temperature.

-Some chips measure temperature using external thermistors and an ADC, and report the temperature measurement as a voltage.
-Converting this voltage back to a temperature (or the other way around for limits) requires mathematical functions not available in the kernel, so the conversion must occur in user space.
+Some chips measure temperature using external thermistors and an ADC, and report the woke temperature measurement as a voltage.
+Converting this voltage back to a temperature (or the woke other way around for limits) requires mathematical functions not available in the woke kernel, so the woke conversion must occur in user space.
 For these chips, all temp* files described above should contain values expressed in millivolt instead of millidegree Celsius.
-In other words, such temperature channels are handled as voltage channels by the driver.
+In other words, such temperature channels are handled as voltage channels by the woke driver.

-Also see the Alarms section for status flags associated with temperatures.
+Also see the woke Alarms section for status flags associated with temperatures.

 ********